 The second dimension is what he calls the “broken mirror.”
 By that he means the need of people with inner shame to gain approval from others in order to feel good about themselves.
 Those reactions – imagined or real – assume tremendous psychological importance.
 Getting approval is a desperate need, losing it a devastating experience.

 Shame-driven fear and the impact of mirroring make therapy difficult because it asks such men to do something they already know they don’t do well.
-Since it’s geared toward disclosing emotion, therapy can seem designed to meet the needs of women who are often more comfortable expressing and talking through feelings.
+Since it’s geared toward disclosing emotion, therapy can seem designed to meet the needs of women who, as therapists like Wexler believe, are often more comfortable expressing and talking through feelings.
 The environment doesn’t feel safe to a great many men.

 Wexler believes that emphasizing the need for emotional openness from the start of therapy only plays into the fear of failure.
 To make therapy more welcoming to men who are skeptical and nervous about it, he recommends to other therapists several methods that have worked in his practice.